 The HP Quick Launch Buttons enable you to quickly open programs, files, or Web sites you use frequently.
 You can use the factory settings, which are described in the following table.
 Or you can reprogram the buttons by opening the Q Menu in the Quick Launch Buttons control panel.

-The Quick Launch Buttons include the QuickLook button (1), the QuickWeb button (2), and the calculator button (3).
+The Quick Launch Buttons include the QuickWeb button (1) and the QuickLook button (2).

 The following table describes the factory settings for the Quick Launch Buttons.

 NOTE: Button functions vary, depending on the software installed on your computer.